Maharana Pratap Jayanti 2023

 Historically, Maharana Pratap was born on May 9th, 1540, using the Julian calendar, according to ancient documents.
-However, the Julian calendar has been superseded by the Gregorian calendar.
-On May 19, 1540, according to the Proleptic Gregorian calendar, Maharana Pratap was born.

-Nevertheless, the birth anniversary of Maharana Pratap is celebrated as per Hindu calendar which falls in Monday, May 22nd in 2023, the 483rd Birth Anniversary of Maharana Pratap Jayanti.
-To preserve his kingdom, Maharana Pratap is most remembered for the Battle of Haldighati against the Mughal ruler Akbar.
+Nevertheless, the birth anniversary of Maharana Pratap is celebrated as per Hindu calendar which falls on Sunday, June 9, 2024, the 484th Birth Anniversary of Maharana Pratap Jayanti.

-Maharana Pratap Jayanti is a public holiday in the northern Indian States of Haryana, Himachal Pradesh and Rajasthan.
+Maharana Pratap Jayanti is a public holiday in the northern Indian States of Haryana, Himachal Pradesh, and Rajasthan.

-Maharana Pratap Jayanti 2023 Date
+When is Maharana Pratap Jayanti (Birthday) in 2024?
+Date & Tithi

-2023 marks the 483rd Birth Anniversary of Maharana Pratap.
+484th Birth Anniversary of Maharana Pratap (Jayanti)

-Tritiya Tithi Begins - 22:09 on May 21, 2023
+Tritiya Tithi Begins -

-Tritiya Tithi Ends - 23:18 on May 22, 2023
+Tritiya Tithi Ends -

 Maharana Pratap destroyed the Mughal army and liberated a significant portion of Rajasthan from Mughal dominion.
 Even today, his wars against the Mughal monarch Akbar are recognized for their ferocity and strategy.
 He was the only Rajput monarch who remained independent of the Mughal Empire.
 The strong Rajput monarch rejected a variety of treaty possibilities with the Mughals because he deemed them all servile.